 - RMA stands for Return Merchandise Authorization or Return Material Authorization;

-- An RMA is a formal authorization a return that has been created by the buyer to return products to original seller;
+- An RMA is a formal authorization to return products to the original seller of the products;

 - The RMA authorizes the buyer to return products to the seller;